 Extracted from Jaroslav's edits: Issue #569

-implement a similar function using QSA key/value pairs such as
+Other QSA key/value pairs can be used, such as

-The complete request for the profiles to which a resource's representations conform can be communicated in a single URI like thus:
+The complete request for the profiles to which a resource's representations conform can thus be communicated in a single URL like thus:

 GET /a/resource?_profile=list HTTP/1.1

-/a/resource is the URI of the resource for which the list of available profiles is
+/a/resource is the URL of the resource for which the list of available profiles is

-A client making this request MAY negotiate for particular formats of the response by
+It's possible for a client making this request to negotiate for particular formats of the response by

 using a QSA equivalent to the HTTP

 Accept header to indicate a Media Type.
-A server
+The server

-_mediatype QSA for this but MAY implement an alternative, such
+_mediatype QSA for this but might offer an alternative, such